stefanomantova/stefanomantova/README.md

 Currently working for SAP as a Product Support Specialist and having fun while learning how to be a better programmer.

 Enthusiastic for innovation and new technologies since I was a kid, I developed myself with self-taught abilities and soon showed interested for Information Technology area.
-Always trying to make the work environment better, I am a restless team player who is always trying to improve already existing and create new processes, using the combination of my soft with technical skills.
+As an development and IT student since 2017, I have found myself as a passionate for web development and JS at all :)

 My hobbies include: